Research programs and initiatives in Kenya

 One of the unique aspects of the Allen School is its ability to extend research work and apply its findings across the world.
 Our team members work with local communities in Kenya and assist them with a variety of human and animal health related challenges.
 Our team is most known for its work in rabies elimination, antimicrobial resistance, and global disease surveillance.

-WSU’s Paul G. Allen School for Global Animal Health is leading the USAID Feed the Future Animal Health Innovation Lab (AHIL) focused in Nairobi, Kenya.
+WSU’s Paul G. Allen School for Global Health is leading the USAID Feed the Future Animal Health Innovation Lab (AHIL) focused in Nairobi, Kenya.
 Working with regional partners, the Feed the Future Innovation Lab will identify interventions to address livestock diseases, particularly East Coast Fever (ECF), develop capacity in-country in both research training, and institutional development for long-term impact.

-In August 2020, the Paul G. Allen School for Global Animal Health launched development of the Center for Research in Emerging Infectious Diseases (CREID) in Nairobi, Kenya to support response to outbreaks of emerging infectious diseases such as COVID-19.
+In August 2020, the Paul G. Allen School for Global Health launched development of the Center for Research in Emerging Infectious Diseases (CREID) in Nairobi, Kenya to support response to outbreaks of emerging infectious diseases such as COVID-19.
 The Center will have the capacity to address infectious disease outbreaks in eastern and central Africa (ECA) and have an immediate impact to save lives.